qwx9/notes/net/todo/daily.md

 ## notes

-- numerical recipes has sections on linear and dynamic programming, among others
 - situation as of next week:
 	* no sba/vdb/dcd until week after
 	* looking quickly at last vdb lectures